pHo9UBenaA/bun-osv-scanner/docs/04_architecture_deep_dive.md

 ```

 **Usage:**
-- Returned by osv-scanner CLI
+- Returned by OSV (REST API or CLI)
 - Parsed in adapters layer
 - Classified by severity logic